rieckpil/progmot/content/post/writing-a-book-remotely.md

 - How we self-published this eBook while writing the manuscript in Markdown
 - How we promoted and sold the eBook
 - How we organized ourselves to write the eBook in an asynchronous fashion while having a 8hour time lag
-- General tips, recommendations and lessons learned
+- General tips, recommendations and lessons learned for co-authoring a technical eBook

 The whole project was (and still is) a lot of fun.
 I learned a ton about AWS and got the chance to connect and work with knowledgeable and nice people.